vzhn/bstreamer/README.md

 **bstreamer** is a collection of tools intended to help load testing video streaming applications.

+Note to Windows users: unfortunately performance on Windows is not great as on linux hosts.

 ## bserver
 Is an ip camera emulator.
 It can stream h264 video files stored in matroska format and live-generated pictures.
 It is capable to serve 10k connections with up to 40 gbps total bandwidth.